OUR PUBLIC INVESTMENT MEMORANDUM

 We are an innovative enterprise.
 We routinely have to solve problems that have never been solved.
 And, we have a decade-long history of being successful at it.

 We invest in our “Skunktank.”
 (Apparently “skunkworks” is trademarked).
 Our Skunktank is where we work on projects that solve current or future problems for the rest of the company.

 We don’t talk a lot about our R&D because it is where we build barriers to entry and answer questions no one else even knows to ask yet.
 Our research ranges from ways to extend turbine operational life to ways the power grid of the future can be self-healing, to ways to more efficiently store power on site.

 One Energy plans to continue to invest in big and small Skunktank projects as we grow.

-Governance and Board of Advisors
+Governance and Board of Directors

 One of the biggest mistakes we have made over the years was to stay hidden for too long.
 Part of our original strategy was to stay under the radar.
 We did not want to attract attention from adverse utilities before we were ready for the fight.
 That strategy went on for too long.

 One Energy now actively seeks to tell the world about its business model, its projects, and its view of the future.
 We believe that a larger public profile makes customer acquisition, capital raising, and community relations easier.
 It is now in our best interest for everyone to know who we are and what we are doing.

 We have engaged a public relations firm to assist us in raising our public profile and expect to see our profile increase substantially in the next 12 months.